Die4Ever/deus-ex-randomizer/src/notes/patchV3.7.0.md

 - Added an option to always show aug levels.
 (For the tournament!)
 - Clicking no longer ends the credits, you must double left-click or press escape.
 - Controls are now shown on the credits screen.
+- Randomized objects on the title screen will no longer fade away if they normally have a limited lifespan.

 </details>